You’ve heard the saying; “If you are the smartest person in the room, then you are in the wrong room.”

 In the interest of my own self-care, I am holding back my urge to rush in and commit to being a facilitator.

-Knowing how I am, it would be easy for me to sign up for the training and get involved either on-line or by helping to facilitate at my local meeting.
+Knowing how I am, I would gladly sign up for the training and get involved either on-line or by helping to facilitate at my local meeting.
 My current business outside of my day job involves career coaching and resume writing.
 I have been doing this for over ten years.
 One of the facilitators last night suggested that I could expand my practice into life coaching.

 In many ways, I am already providing life coaching as I work with my clients.